Swydo/custom-integrations/README.md

     // [Object]- contains all filters that need to be handled by the connector.
 When multiple filters are used, make sure to use the AND operator between filters.
     filters: [
         {
+            // String - filter key that the expression applies to
+            key: 'foo',
             // [String] - filter values.
 Should be handled according to the operator
             expressions: ['foo'],
             // String - the operator to use for the given expression